jdposada/oop_202230/src/week06/README.md

 # From problem definition to Implementation

-This week we will read a problem definition, propose a UML and implement the solution on Python
+This week we will read a problem definition, propose a UML and implement the solution on Python.
+The excercise is taken from [link](https://towardsdatascience.com/3-useful-projects-to-learn-python-classes-cf0076c36297)

 ## Problem Statement